 As a general rule, umbrella insurance does not cover your own injuries or damage to your property, nor the damage your business is liable for (you would need commercial umbrella insurance to cover that).
 In addition, you will not be covered for losses from breaking a contract or committing a crime.

-Another thing to keep in mind is that umbrella policies can differ a lot from each other in terms of exclusions and conditions, so carefully review the clauses in yours.
+Another thing to keep in mind is those umbrella policies can differ a lot from each other in terms of exclusions and conditions, so carefully review the clauses in yours.